 Social: Intesa Sanpaolo Vita S.p.A. is committed to protecting and developing its people, through actions that ensure the well-being and equal opportunities for all its employees and clients, always taking into account their needs and requirements, through the development of high quality products and services, and efficient delivery in the locations in which it operates.

 Governance: Intesa Sanpaolo Vita S.p.A. is committed to adopting business ethics and good governance practices, with a particular focus on business integrity and transparency, and increasing internal awareness and promotion regarding ESG factors.

 Sustainability risks are defined as risks associated with an environmental, social or governance event or condition that, if materialized, could cause a significant actual or potential negative impact on the value of the investment.

-To integrate ESG factors into its investment decisions, the Company adopts the following ESG investment criteria:
+To integrate ESG factors into its investment decisions the Company, for its direct investments, adopts the following ESG investment criteria:

-monitoring of the engagement and voting activities carried out by the Delegated Managers.
+- monitoring of the engagement and voting activities carried out by the Delegated Asset Managers.

 The investment funds managed by third-party investment companies are excluded from these criteria, although ESG factors are taken into account in the selection of the investment funds.
 In the case of instruments issued or guaranteed by a State member of the European Union, by its local authorities or by international public entities composed by a Member States of the European Union, Intesa Sanpaolo Vita S.p.A. considers them compliant with the ESG criteria.